 Get your stake money down on the 5th ODI victor; highest first 15 overs; the top England batsman; top Sri Lanka batsman; highest first 10 overs; top England bowler; the top Sri Lanka bowler; first ball; highest opening partnership, and plenty more.
 Odds-makers ensure there’s something for everyone and there’s no lack of value around either.

-Let’s take a look at what we have learned from the first four ODI matches and how they can help us pick a winner in the final act, ensuring you bow out with profit in your pocket.
+Let’s take a look at what we have learned from the first four ODI matches and how they can help us pick a winner in the final act, ensuring you bow out with a profit in your pocket.

 How the 1st ODI went